Data source connectivity- Postgres¶

 Additional learning resources¶

-The following resources to deepen your understanding of data source connections:
+Explore the following resources to enhance your understanding of data source connections:

 - Depot Resource Documentation